-For the past two decades, the SEDU has strengthen security professionals’ knowledge and understanding of security aspects that are of importance for the actors in the European region and its proximities.
-The course offers a comprehensive overview of the development of security policy in Europe in relation to transnational threats.
+For the past two decades, the SEDU has strengthen the knowledge and understanding of the security aspects that are of importance for the actors in the European region and its proximities.

 The course participants are expected to reflect, analyze, and discuss the topics in a collaborative environment, and to contribute with their own knowledge and experience.
 The course also provides the participants with an opportunity for international networking.

 The course includes the following themes and issues:

 - Regional perspectives: Mediterranean Sea, Baltic Sea, Black Sea, South China Sea, and Arctic region